all Zweiradler Tours

 Vaude OnTour Box L

-(New since 25th of August 2022 in Shkodër, reason see damages.)
+(New since 25th of August 2022 in Shkodër, reason see above.)

 Replacement bag for the Aqua Box after it was damaged and then initially not available again.
 The main problem is that it is only waterproof with the (supplied) rain cape.
 Handy, however, is that it has many more small (side) compartments than the Aqua Box and is also somewhat lighter.